bumbummen99/nextcloud-uploader/README.md

 - You **HAVE** to create the directory `/GitHub-Uploads` in the root of your NextCloud.

 ## How?
+1. Go to your NextCloud and create the directory `/GitHub-Uploads`.
-1. Fork the repository
+2. Fork the repository
-2. Add the following **secrets** for your actions:
+2. Configure the following **secrets** for your actions on the forked repository:
    - **NEXTCLOUD_URL:** The base URL of your NextCloud instance- **WITHOUT** trailing slash!
    - **NEXTCLOUD_USERNAME:** The log in username for your NextCloud account
    - **NEXTCLOUD_PASSWORD:** The (app-)password of the NextCloud account.
 3. Run the *Upload* action with your desired inputs and enjoy :)

+## Bugs / Contributing
+Feel free to report issues or contribute improvements.